 Add nutrient products like growth factors and copper peptides.
 Stay free of retinol or Vitamin C until the next day.

 After dermarolling, your skin becomes sensitive so you are advised to use moisturizer and sunscreen.
-Makeup can be worn the next day.
+Makeup can be worn generally the next day.

 There’s no long-term downtime with dermarolling but you may experience short-term redness that will quickly disappear.
 Remember that your dermaroller needs to be sterilized after every use.